scheme-requests-for-implementation/srfi-126/srfi-126.md

 predicates”) are provided.
 Also, hash functions for arbitrary objects, strings, and symbols are provided.

+Hashtables can store their key, value, or key and value weakly.
+Storing an object weakly means that the storage location of the object does not count towards the total storage locations in the program which refer to the object, meaning the object can be reclaimed as soon as no non-weak storage locations referring to the object remain.
+Weakly stored objects referring to each other in a cycle will be reclaimed as well if none of them are referred to from outside the cycle.
+When a weakly stored object is reclaimed, entries in the hashtable which have the object as their key or value are deleted.

-Hashtables can store their key, value, or key and value weakly, or ephemerally.
-Storing an object weakly or ephemerally means that the storage location of the object does not count towards the total storage locations in the program which refer to the object, meaning the object can be reclaimed as soon as no non-weak non-ephemeral storage locations referring to the object remain.
-When this happens, all entries of the hashtable which have the reclaimed object as their key or value are deleted.
-Storing either or both of a key and value pair ephemerally means additionally that no references from the value or key towards the key or value respectively count towards the total references of the key or value within the program.
-For instance, an ephemerally keyed hashtable with an entry mapping an element of a vector to the vector itself may delete said entry when no references remain to the vector nor the element of the vector from outside the vector.
-If the hashtable were weakly keyed, then the reference to the key from within the vector would protect the key from reclamation, preventing the deletion of the entry even when no references to the key (element) nor value (vector) remained from outside the hashtable.
+Hashtables can also store their key and value in ephemeral storage pairs.
+The objects in an ephemeral storage pair are stored weakly, but both protected from reclamation as long as there remain non-weak references to the first object reachable from outside the ephemeral storage pair.
+In particular, an ephemeral-key hashtable (where the keys are the first objects in the ephemeral storage pairs), with an entry mapping an element of a vector to the vector itself, may delete said entry when no non-weak references remain to the vector nor its element in the rest of the program.
+If it were a weak-key hashtable, the reference to the key from within the vector would cyclically protect the key and value from reclamation, even when no non-weak references to the key and value remained from outside the hashtable.
+At the absence of such references between the key and value, ephemeral-key and ephemeral-value hashtables behave effectively equivalent to weak-key and weak-value hashtables.

-An implementation may implement weak hashtables as ephemeral hashtables.
+An implementation may implement weak-key and weak-value hashtables as ephemeral-key and ephemeral-value hashtables.

-*Rationale:* While the semantics of weak hashtables is usually undesired, their implementation might be more efficient than ephemeral hashtables.
+*Rationale:* While the semantics of weak-key and weak-value hashtables is undesired, their implementation might be more efficient than ephemeral-key and ephemeral-value hashtables.

+Ephemeral-key-and-value hashtables use a pair of ephemeral storage pairs for each entry: one where the key is the first object and one where the value is.
+This means that the key and value are protected from reclamation until no references remain to neither the key nor value from outside the hashtable.
+In contrast, a weak-key-and-value hashtable will drop an entry as soon as either the key or value is reclaimed.

 This section uses the hashtable parameter name for arguments that must be hashtables, and the key parameter name for arguments that must be